The Tyger- William Blake- Poem Summary

 Dare frame thy fearful symmetry?

 In the third stanza, he adores its physique.
-He illustrates its shoulder as an art; he in marvel questions the ligaments in which its heart is made of.
-He feels terrific by thinking such nuances along with its heat beat.
+He illustrates its shoulder as an art; he in Marvel questions the ligaments of which its heart is made of.
+He feels terrific by thinking of such nuances along with its heat beat.
 (He sounds passionate towards it.)
 He calls its hand and feet ‘dread’.
 (Could there be any word suiting it?)

 Recent Posts